Elliott Bay Marine VHF Monitor

 Screenshots

-The public interface has views for clip review, live monitoring, transcript search, word/entity analysis, and BERTopic transcript clusters.
+The public interface has views for clips, live monitoring, transcript search, word/entity analysis, and BERTopic transcript clusters.

 Desktop captures: